nuxeo/nuxeo-reindex-fulltext/README.md

 - you have changed your database fulltext analyzer configuration, for instance from English to French,
+- you previously did document modifications with fulltext disabled, for instance during a mass import,
 - you have changed the available converters, for instance so that new kinds of attached files can be converted to text,
 - you have upgraded to Nuxeo 5.5 with PostgreSQL and followed